LarsNorlander/cat-counselor-redux/readme.md

 The REST APIs will have to take in data but, how hard should validation be?
 Let's save that for after work since the workday is about to start.

+## June 7, 2018

+Instead of going for a REST API first, I think I'll be doing a UI instead using thymeleaf.
+For this, it could be a simple form that shows all the fields that matter, taken from the specification so that students could fill up their data.
+So for that, I'll have to create a method that returns a Map of Criteria and all it's significant fields (that's totally a made up term for now.)